Historical society honors Lodi’s master builder

 Historical society member Monte Thompson created the monument and collected old paver bricks that were once a part of the Lodi streets to use as the base.

-Monte said they held a program on C.C.
-Menes a couple months ago where he me a relative of Menes, Gary Richardson of Waunakee, whose mother was a Menes.
+Monte Thompson said they held a program on C.C.
+Menes a couple months ago where he met a relative of Menes, Gary Richardson of Waunakee, whose mother was a Menes.

 “I was basically alerted to this about six months ago and it’s incredible the effort that’s been put into this, Richardson said.
 “I appreciate all the hard work and I think it’s a fantastic effort on everybody’s part.”